-- If an application is successful and is currently in receipt of an Enterprise Ireland Feasibility Grant, the full amount of the Feasibility grant must be drawn down before the Competitive Start Fund investment or, alternatively, the company/individual must forego the balance of the Feasibility Grant prior to starting the CSF.
+- If an application is successful and is currently in receipt of an Enterprise Ireland Feasibility Grant, the full amount of the Feasibility grant must be drawn down before the Competitive Start Fund investment can be made or, alternatively, the company/individual must forego the balance of the Feasibility Grant prior to starting the CSF.

-- If the applicant is successful and currently in receipt of a New Frontiers stipend, the applicant will not receive Competitive Start investment until they have completed drawdown of the New Frontiers stipend or declined further stipend payments.
+- If the applicant is successful and currently in receipt of a New Frontiers scholarship, or a Priming Grant from the Local Enterprise Office, the application will not receive Competitive Start investment until they have completed drawdown of the New Frontiers scholarship/priming grant or declined further payments.